 - Deathgrind: Started off as one.

-- Early-Installment Weirdness: In Battle... had a raw Grindcore sound absent in later albums.
+- Early Installment Weirdness: In Battle There Is No Law! had a raw Grindcore sound absent in later albums.
 The artwork was also monochrome.

 - Realm of Chaos also had some grind influences, but not to the extent of the previous album.

 - Epic Rocking: Couple, all have been 6 minutes long.

-- Lead Bassist: Jo is a type C, being one of the first females in extreme metal.
+- Lead Bassist: Jo is a type C, being one of the first women in extreme metal.

-- Meaningful Name: The IVth Crusade was not only the fouth album, hence the "IVth", but also refers to the Fourth Crusade and the capturing of Constantinople.
+- Meaningful Name: The IVth Crusade was not only the fourth album, hence the "IVth", but also refers to the Fourth Crusade and the capturing of Constantinople.

 - Mohs Scale of Rock and Metal Hardness: Solid 10 for the most part, arguably an 11 with their deathgrind material.

 - Rated M for Manly: Every one of their songs is about war and violence.
-Yeah, they're a Darker and Edgier Sabaton.
+Yeah, they're a Darker and Edgier Sabaton note .

-- Shout-Out: The cover for Realm of Chaos uses the artwork from Warhammer 40,000: Rogue Trade.
+- Shout-Out: The cover for Realm of Chaos uses the artwork from Warhammer 40,000: Rogue Trader.